wy2898/yw_bank/README.md

 - Use **TypeScript** throughout the project for type safety.
 - Follow the **Airbnb React/JSX Style Guide**.
 - Make sure all changes are accompanied by corresponding tests.

+## Acknowledgments

+I would like to express my deepest gratitude to the following people for his invaluable contributions to this project:

+- **[Adrian Hajdin](https://github.com/adrianhajdin)** - For his initial creation of this project.